popphp/docs/getting_started/controllers.rst

     }

-The above example uses the ``popphp/pop-http`` component and injects a request and a response object into the controller's constructor.
+The above example uses the ``popphp/pop-http`` component and injects a server request and a response object into the controller's constructor.
 For more on how to inject controller parameters into the controller's constructor, refer the the section on `controller parameters`_ under `Routing`_.